ConservationMetrics/gc-scripts-hub/README.md

 ![Available scripts, flows, and apps in gc-scripts-hub](gc-scripts-hub.jpg) _A Windmill Workspace populated with some of the tools in this repository._

+## User Roles

+In Windmill, there are a number of roles that can be assigned to users, each with different permissions and responsibilities.

+Windmill has an [official documentation page](https://www.windmill.dev/docs/core_concepts/roles_and_permissions) that covers the core concepts of roles and permissions in Windmill.

+For a Windmill workspace, you will want at least one [admin](https://www.windmill.dev/docs/core_concepts/roles_and_permissions#admin) user to manage the workspace and configurations.
+However, you can also set up [operator](https://www.windmill.dev/docs/core_concepts/roles_and_permissions#operator) users with a more limited set of permissions to execute scripts and monitor their progress.

+By default, Windmill operators are able to run scripts, set schedules, and create resources and variables.
+We recommend turning off the ability to create resources and variables for operators, and only allowing them to execute scripts and monitor their progress.

+To do this, when logged in as an admin you can navigate to the **Workspace Settings** page, and under the **Users** tab, you can modify the **Operator Settings**.
+Disable all settings except Runs and Schedules.

+Lastly, for operator users to have access to all of the Folders containing the workspace scripts, flows, and apps, in **Folders & Groups**, you will need to add a group to which the operator user belongs to all of the folders containing these like `export`, `connectors`, `apps`.
+For example, you could add the `g/all` group to all of the folders containing these, as all users are members of this group by default.

 ## Deploying the code to Windmill workspaces

 [Install the Windmill CLI](https://www.windmill.dev/docs/advanced/cli), and